julyndav/Python/Business Analytics/README.md

 ### 4) User Retention
 Retention shows us how many users (in % out of registered) were active (had sessions) on a certain day/week/month after registration/first visit.
 To show the customer retention, this is where cohort analysis will be used.
-First is to create
+First is to create Cohort month which shows the first time the User has visited.
+This data will be used later in the coding process for Retention Rate and to create a heatmap as a visualization for this part of the analysis.

+Getting the separate date elements will allow us to get the difference to create the 'cohort index'.
+It will show us when the user was acquired, how long they have been active and retained.
+Customers with an cohort index of 0(Conversion 0days), were acquired and active within the same month.